AnnieCat73/super-sticky-notes/README.md

 The last component I added in the components folder, the Note component, contains the basic jsx and styles that each note will have.

-We create an array to store the notes.Since this array will change depending on how many notes we have we will need to use the useState hook.
+We create an array to store the notes.
+Since this array will change depending on how many notes we have we will need to use the useState hook.
 This notes array will be initialised to an empty array.

 Inside the return function in the App.js we add an ul container that will hold the notes from the notes array.
 We map through each note and render a Note component which contains an id and the content inside each note, i.e the title and its content.
 These will be destructured and passed as props to the Note component and added as the values.

 The onChange eventhandler will grab the typed input of the title and the content via e.target.value.

-2 -Tie the functionalities together:
+2 - Tie the functionalities together:

 Add a note